yashrajnayak/goldcast-selector/README.md

 # Goldcast Selector

 A Chrome extension that automatically selects registrants from a list of email addresses on Goldcast event pages.
+Save time on bulk registrant selection with automated email matching and checkbox selection across multiple pages.

 ## ✨ Features